bigskysoftware/htmx/www/examples/active-search.md

 we add the `changed` modifier to the trigger to ensure we don't send new queries when the user doesn't change the value of the input (e.g. they hit an arrow key).

-Finally, we show an indicator when the search is in flight with the `kt-indicator` attribute.
+Finally, we show an indicator when the search is in flight with the `hx-indicator` attribute.

 {% include demo_ui.html.liquid %}